samuelschnurr/mail-summarize/io.schnurr.summarize.web/README.md

 npm install
 ```

 Start debugging in Outlook Desktop.
-Automatically the manifest is registered and the certificate installed (alternatively you can <a href="https://docs.microsoft.com/en-us/office/dev/add-ins/outlook/sideload-outlook-add-ins-for-testing?tabs=windows">sideload manually</a>).
+Automatically the manifest is registered and the certificate installed.

 ```
 npm run start
 ```

-Alternatively start local development server
+Alternatively you can <a href="https://docs.microsoft.com/en-us/office/dev/add-ins/outlook/sideload-outlook-add-ins-for-testing?tabs=windows">sideload manually</a> or start local development server

 ```
 npm run build:dev